soundsaboutriso2020/soundsaboutriso2020.github.io/_works/hi-bred.md

 size: 11" x 11"
 color: Yellow, fluorescent pink, blue
 specs: Printed on Cougar Natural 80 lb. paper; edition of 100; signed and numbered by the artist.
+alttext: Women With Figs, a print by Hi-Bred.
 temp_notes:
 ---